rafaelgreca/rafaelgreca/README.md

 ## Hello!
 I'm Rafael Greca.

-### I'm a computer science bachelor student at Federal University of Itajubá (UNIFEI), artificial intelligence enthusiastic and developer.
+### I'm a Computer Science student at Federal University of Itajubá (UNIFEI), AI enthusiast and developer.
 I love to learn new things everyday.

 - I’m currently working on personal data science, machine learning and web projects.
 - I’m currently learning ReactJS, Data Science and Machine Learning with Python.